quiltedhills/htfc3-kubejs_patches/README.md

 • Micromissiles found in loot chests now only have 5 shots instead of 100 <br/>
 • Micromissiles are now more expensive to craft <br/>
-• Tweaked recipes for Crude Hammers, Sentry Turrets and Andesite Exoskeletons <br/>
+• Tweaked recipes for Crude Hammers, Sentry Turrets, Andesite Exoskeletons and Garlic Bread <br/>
 • Added a recipe for Barrel Cacti and Firmaciv Thatch Roofing <br/>
 • Made the compass recipe accept primitive glass panes <br/>
 • Removed odd Latex Bucket recipe involving supports <br/>